 The screen bezel complements the 276E8VJSB surface nicely.
 This is most evident when the computer is turned off.
 Hard plastic makes up the bezel.

 A joystick is used to navigate the OSD menu.
 It can be found beneath the logo.
 The location of the joystick, according to user reports, is cumbersome.
 To ensure that the joystick responds appropriately, you must press hard enough and the menu controls are simple.

 From the side, the Philips 276E8VJSB monitor is slender.
 It is 15 mm thick at its thinnest point.
-The region where the stand is fastened has been increased in size.
+The region where the stand is fastened has increased in size.

 The entire stand can tilt the screen forward by 5 degrees and backward by 20 degrees, but only in this plane.
 The Philips 276E8VJSB’s back is simple, with plenty of glossy black plastic.